A Mathematical Programming Approach to Optimal Classification Forests: Introduction

 \subsection{Literature}

 There are many different heuristic approaches to building a CT.
 The most popular method is CART, introduced by \citet{CART}.
 CART is a greedy heuristic approach that myopically constructs a binary CT without anticipating future splits.
 Starting at the root node, it constructs the splits by means of separating hyperplanes minimizing an impurity measure at each of the branch nodes.
 Each split results in two new nodes and this procedure is repeated until a stopping criterion is reached.
 The trees derived from CART follow a top-down greedy approach, a strategy that is also shared by many other popular methods like C4.5~\citep{quinlan93} or ID3~\citep{quinlan96}.
 One of the advantages of these top-down approaches is that the trees can be obtained rapidly even for large datasets, as the whole process is based on solving manageable problems at each node.
 Nevertheless, the optimality of these trees is not guaranteed because at each node the best split is sought without taking into account the splits to be made in deeper nodes.
 According to this, the obtained tree structures may not capture the correct distribution of the data, which may result in out-of-sample errors when making predictions.
 Moreover, these methods can generate very deep (complex) trees if high training set accuracy is desired, and this results in a direct loss of interpretability as well as an increased risk of overfitting.
-This problem is usually overcome by applying a post-process pruning of the trees, which generally consists of analyzing if it is worth splitting a given node by its improvement in the local classification rate. \\
+This problem is usually overcome by applying a post-process pruning of the trees, which generally consists of analyzing if it is worth splitting a given node by its improvement in the local classification rate.
+Different approaches to construct \emph{optimal} learning trees have been already proposed, as the one in \cite{hu2020learning}, where the MAXSAT framework is applied.\\